LELEC210X/LELEC210X/INTEGRATION.md

 4. _(Linux)_ run your GNU Radio script either from GNU Radio or from the terminal;
 5. _(Any)_ in another terminal window, run `poetry run auth | poetry run classify`;
 6. and that's all!

+> [!IMPORTANT]
+> Running `poetry run classify` does not actually submit your classification
+> guesses to the leaderboard server.
+To do so, you will need to add a few
+> lines of codes, see the corresponding [README](leaderboard/README.md).

 [^1]:
     in parentheses, the host / guest OS that is needed to run the commands.